9 Factors That Will Influence Your Nanny’s Pay

 When budgeting for your nanny’s pay, remember you have employer tax obligations on top of what you pay your nanny.
 GTM’s easy-to-use tax calculator will help you figure this out.

-Other consideration when you pay a nanny
+Other considerations when you pay a nanny

 Gross vs. Net Pay